RedstoneWizard08/ultrabingo/readme.md

 ### I am unable to connect to the Baphomet's Bingo servers.
 Please try using a VPN if possible.
 The Baphomet's Bingo servers are proxied behind Cloudflare, the latter of which may not allow some specific IP ranges for reasons I am not able to directly provide support for.
-If you are still having problems, please join the [Baphomet's Bingo Discord](https://discord.gg/VyzFJwEWtJ)and mention your problem, and I will try to help you to the best of my ability.
+If you are still having problems, please join the [Baphomet's Bingo Discord](https://discord.gg/VyzFJwEWtJ) and mention your problem, and I will try to help you to the best of my ability.

 ### My game freezes/crashes when joining/starting a game, or loading a level.